Our latest on Grace Hopper Program

 Fullstack Academy has recently announced the launch of a partner school, Grace Hopper Academy a coding immersive program exclusively for women.
 Tuition is not due until graduates secure positions in software engineering after the program.
 Grace Hopper Academy Dean, Shanna Gregory joined the bootcamp scene early, working with hiring partners at both Hack Reactor and Fullstack Academy and helping graduates find jobs as engineers.
 Shanna shares the changes she's witnessed in the bootcamp space, and how female-only schools prepare women for jobs in tech.Continue Reading →

-While programming bootcamps can offer a high return on investment, the average tuition at code school is ~$13,584, which is no small sacrifice.
+While coding bootcamps can offer a high return on investment, the average tuition at code school is ~$13,584, which is no small sacrifice.
 A number of not-for-profit and well-organized programs offer free coding bootcamps.
 Some of these bootcamps are funded by job placement and referral fees; others are fueled by community support and volunteers.
 Expect rigorous application processes and competitively low acceptance rates, but for the right applicants, there is so much to gain at these free coding bootcamps.Continue Reading →